meilisearch/documentation/learn/core_concepts/indexes.md

 ### Synonyms

-You can create a list of synonyms for words with the same meaning in your index.
-Even though they are different, they should be treated similarly.
-If either of the associated words is searched, the same results shall be displayed.
+Your dataset may contain words with similar meanings.
+For these, you can define a list of synonyms: words that will be treated as the same or similar for search purposes.

 Since synonyms are defined for a given index, they won't apply to any other index on the same Meilisearch instance.
 You can create your list of synonyms using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update synonyms endpoint](/reference/api/synonyms.md#update-synonyms).